firebase/extensions/remote-config-slack/PREINSTALL.md

-aaWhenever a Firebase Remote Config is modified in your project, the diff between the old configuration and the new configuration will be sent to the provided Slack webhook URL.
+Whenever a Firebase Remote Config is modified in your project, the diff between the old configuration and the new configuration will be sent to the provided Slack webhook URL.
 See [Remote Config documentation](https://firebase.google.com/docs/remote-config/).
 Note that the first version of your Remote Config will not output a diff, but all following updates to the Remote Config will show parameter changes between the most recent version and the version just prior.

 Example Remote Config diff, sent to Slack: